huyz/chromium-search-sync/README.md

 ### Safety Features

+The tool includes multiple safety mechanisms to protect your data:

-- **Process detection**: Prevents running while Brave is active to avoid database corruption
+- **Process Detection**: Automatically detects if Brave is running and refuses to proceed if it is
-- **Backup warnings**: Reminds users to backup their Brave configuration
+- **Permission Validation**: Checks write permissions before attempting any modifications
-- **Built-in protections**: Prevents deletion of essential built-in search engines
+- **Built-in Search Engine Protection**: Prevents deletion of essential search engines (Google, DuckDuckGo, Brave Search)
-- **Write permission checks**: Validates file system access before making changes
+- **Database Integrity**: Uses atomic transactions to prevent database corruption
+- **Backup Reminders**: Consistently reminds users to backup their configuration
+- **Comprehensive Testing**: The `--smoke-test` option validates system compatibility before use
 - **Error handling**: Graceful handling of database locks and permission issues

 ## How It Works